tobiasbp/ldap2float/README.md

 - [ ] If no LDAP group is specified, all users found beneath the LDAP base should be added to Float
 - [ ] Run flake (or similar) to check code
 - [ ] Accept configuration parameters as environment variables
+- [ ] Allow for logging to stdout and file at the same time